difcul/aw/6_dynamic_web_applications/README.md

 - (0.2 points) Support the functionality to add a new article, using the POST request added in last week's exercise.

-- All students should submit their files by Monday, **June 1st**.
+- All students should submit their files by Wednesday, **June 3rd**.
 Submit your relevant files on Moodle - a ZIP file AW-6-XXXXX.ZIP, where 6 means the sixth script, and XXXXX is to be replaced by your student number (for example, AW-6-12345.ZIP).

 In your zip file, include a Text File with the link to your web application, as well as the files relevant to this submission.